anubhavparas/ransac-implementation/README.md

     - number of sample = 3, minimum three equations are required to get the values of three parameters: *a, b and c* in *ax<sup>2</sup> + bx + c*
     - p = 0.95, so that most of the points can be covered or described by the model
     - e = 1 - inlier_count/total_data_size (it is adaptive)
-    - threshold = standard deviation of y/2, having a narrow boundary and checking maxi-mum inliers in it increases the desired overall probability of the inliers.
+    - threshold = standard deviation of y/2, having a narrow boundary and checking maximum inliers in it increases the desired overall probability of the inliers.

 ## Results: